The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: Basic definitions

+\begin{rem} It is possible to define generalized Phan geometries using quadratic and unitary forms instead of bilinear and $\sigma$-hermitian forms, thus allowing to include characteristic $2$ in all cases.
+However, as $B_m(2^a) \cong C_m(2^a)$ by \cite[Theorem 2.2.10]{gorlyosol98} and since our main application concerns the case $\sigma \neq \mathrm{id}$, we refrain from adding even more technical difficulties to our study of generalized Phan geometries. \end{rem}

+\begin{dfn} Let $V$ be a vector space equipped with a non-degenerate bilinear form.
+A family $(F^j)_j$ of flags of $V$ is \emph{matching} if for every $j$ there is an $l$ such that $(F^j)^\perp = F^l$.
+A family of generalized Phan geometries of same type $B_n$ or $C_n$ defined in a common vector space is matching if the flags defining them are matching. \end{dfn}

+Note that a single generalized Phan geometry defined by $(F,\omega)$ is matching if and only if $F = F^\perp$.

-We now recall and collect some topological facts, that we will need later.
-For an introduction to CW complexes we refer the reader to \cite[Section IV.9]{bredon} and for a discussion of simplicial complexes to \cite[Chapter 3]{spanier}.
+We now recall and collect some topological facts, that we will need in the proof of the Main Theorem.
+For an introduction to simplicial complexes we refer the reader to \cite[Chapter 3]{spanier}.